domingo, 3 de julho de 2016

 (Mādhurya Kaḍambinī - 8.12)

-Śrīla Jīva Gosvāmī delineates five successive phases of Smaraṇa for the Gauḍīya Vaiṣṇavas in his Bhakti Sandarbha (278):
+Śrīla Jīva Gosvāmī explains that we have to have a pure heart to meditate but then he delineates five successive phases of Smaraṇa for the Gauḍīya Vaiṣṇavas in his Bhakti Sandarbha (278):

 1) The first step is simply called Smaraṇa and is defined as an irregular reflex.